 This attempt to routinely piece together the individual’s ‘learning puzzle’ is key to a more intuitive and agile future of learning.

-So, in 2013, the developers of SCORM released xAPI (also known as Tin Can).
-Considered a massive ‘upgrade’ to SCORM, this new learning standard made it possible to log every part of the learner’s journey.
+When the developers of SCORM released xAPI, it was considered a massive ‘upgrade’ to SCORM.
+This new learning standard made it possible to log every part of the learner’s journey.
 Every click, comment, learning interaction and activity is automatically recorded; whenever and wherever they happen.

 How Does xAPI Work?